-Occasionally remove loose dust from the interior trim, plastic parts and seats using a vacuum cleaner or soft brush.
+Occasionally remove loose dust from the interior trim, plastic parts and seats using a vacuum cleaner or soft bristled brush.
 Wipe the vinyl and leather surfaces with a clean, soft cloth dampened in mild soap solution, then wipe clean with a dry soft cloth.
-Before using any fabric protector, read the manufacturer's recommendations.
-Some fabric protectors contain chemicals that may stain or bleach the seat material.